 The material covered in the lectures and exercise classes determines the content of the course.

 The text book is for additional background and context.

 position and momentum representation, states and operators (bra-ket notation), unitary transformations, Heisenberg equation of motion, Ehrenfest theorem, Hellmann-Feynman theorem, uncertainty relation

 conservation laws, unitary and anti-unitary symmetries, parity, time-reversal, Kramers degeneracy, Galilean invariance

 - Fermions and bosons (S: 2.3, 7.2, 7.5)

 creation/annihilation operators, fermionic/bosonic Fock space, field operators, coherent states, Bogoliubov and Majorana quasiparticles in a superconductor

-Bohr-Sommerfeld quantization, WKB approximation, resonant tunneling, Landau levels
+variational principle, semiclassics, Bohr-Sommerfeld quantization, WKB approximation, applications to resonant tunneling and Landau level quantization

 adiabatic theorem, Landau-Zener transitions, Berry phase, applications to Dirac fermions in graphene